jaduplansti/Trayced/README.md

 # Trayced
-A Malware Analysis ToolKit in  Bash
+A Shitty Malware Analysis Toolkit Written In Bash and Will Probably Be in C Its main purpose is to ease scanning malware